jharwell/sierra/docs/src/glossary.rst

       A ``.csv`` file generated as from averaging files from multiple :term:`Experimental Runs<Experimental Run>`.
-It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run.
+It will (probably) contain a set of columns of representing outputs of interest, with rows corresponding to values captured throughout the run (i.e., a time series).

    Collated .csv